In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 If they're not contracted for any hours, they're categorised as a zero hours contract worker.
 We've included guidance for zero hours workers at the bottom of this article.

-Sick pay for part-time workers
+Statutory sick pay for part-time workers

 There is no pro-rata of sick pay, no rounding down or other such way of reducing it along with contractual hours.